expresspigeon/blog/src/content/posts/2011/email-phishing-attack-and-composer-protection.md

 create links with URL values as text.
 In other words, when you try to add a new link to your email and then the text of your link is a URL, composer displays this message:
-“Selected text can't be used in link.
+“Selected text can&apos;t be used in link.
 Please use descriptive text instead of plain link.”

 If you think of it, it makes a whole a lot of sense, even for end users.